-This report has assessed the proposed commercial development and childcare centre against the requirements of Section 100B of the Rural Fires Act 1997, AS3959 (2018) Construction of buildings in bushfire-prone areas and Planning for Bush Fire Protection (2019).
+This report has assessed the proposed 1 into 2 lot subdivision against the requirements of Section 100B of the Rural Fires Act 1997, AS3959 (2018) Construction of buildings in bushfire-prone areas and Planning for Bush Fire Protection (2019).

 This report establishes that the development is capable of complying with the acceptable solutions of Planning for Bush Fire Protection (2019).